Updated 2018: (for the Pocket 4K)

 ND filters and matte boxes:

-Professional shotgun microphones
+Professional shotgun microphone

 Sound Devices 633 6-Input Compact Field Mixer and 10-Track Digital Recorder